eppineda/Game-of-Life/README.md

 III.
 Status

-Functionally complete, but really all that refined.
+Functionally complete, but not really all that refined.

 IV.
 Implementation History